awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 ## Instance readiness<a name="mac-instance-readiness"></a>

-After you launch a Mac instance, you'll need to wait till the instance is ready before you can connect to it\.
-The approximate times you might wait are as follows:
-+ x86 Mac instances – up to 15 minutes from launch
+After you launch a Mac instance, you'll need to wait until the instance is ready before you can connect to it\.
+For an AWS vended AMI with a x86 Mac instance or a M1 Mac instance, the launch time can range from approximately 6 minutes to 20 minutes\.
+Depending on the chosen Amazon EBS volume sizes, the inclusion of additional scripts to *user data*, or additional loaded software on a custom macOS AMI, the launch time may increase\.
-+ M1 Mac instances – up to 40 minutes from launch

 You can use a small shell script, like the one below, to poll the describe\-instance\-status API to know when the instance is ready to be connected to\.
 In the following command, replace the example instance ID with your own\.